spidersvr/Domoticz-TUYA-Plugin/README.md

 # Original project:

-Cloned from https://github.com/guino/tuyaha to make a standalone project.
+Fork from https://github.com/guino/tuyaha to make a standalone project.